deakster/node-impact-emu/README.md

 * Server authoritative multiplayer games
 * High score validation - record inputs from the game, send over to server after level is done, server can then replay using the same logic and code on server
-* Use game data or game structures in your webapp
+* Use or embed game data or game structures from your game into your webapp

 ## Usage